GaikwadPravin/Code-Compressor-Decompressor/README.md

 ### Note

-Please use parameters "1" and "2" to indicate compression, and decompression respectively.\n ./SIM 1 for compression <br />
+Please use parameters "1" and "2" to indicate compression, and decompression respectively.<br />
+./SIM 1 for compression <br />
 ./SIM 2 for decompression <br />